-Educational tours to various organizations working on environmental
+Educational tours to various organizations working on environmental conservation and sustainability.

 Meals: Three meals will be provide each day at the accommodation including vegetarians.
 We will have kitchen volunteer responsible in meals preparations, however volunteers shall also be expected to help in meals preparation and dish washing.